janeczku/docker-machine-vultr/Readme.md

 Requirement: [Docker Machine](https://github.com/docker/machine)

-Download the `docker-machine-vultr` binary from the release page.
+Download the `docker-machine-driver-vultr` binary from the release page.
-Extract the archive and copy the binary to a folder located in your `PATH` and make sure it's executable (e.g. `chmod +x /usr/local/bin/docker-machine-vultr`).
+Extract the archive and copy the binary to a folder located in your `PATH` and make sure it's executable (e.g. `chmod +x /usr/local/bin/docker-machine-driver-vultr`).

 ## Usage instructions